Former world champion Joseph Parker has reacted to a court order allowing the publication of his name allegedly linked to a methamphetamine ring.

 A statement on Friday was released in which Parker himself revealed his disappointment in the process.

 “This has been going on for ages now, and it takes a toll.
 I haven’t been charged with anything,” said Parker.

 “It doesn’t feel right that my name will be connected to matters I’ve had no chance to defend myself against.
 It’s a terrible position to be in,” he added.

-To those who named him, Parker continued: “Things have been said about me that is entirely untrue.
+Parker continued to those who named him: “Things have been said about me that are entirely untrue.